International-Data-Spaces-Association/IDS-testbed/Testbed/Change Management/README.md

 The list of points that are checked:

-•	Documentation must be complete (installation manual, user manual, etc.)
+•	Installation must work (installation manual, user manual, etc.)

+•	Documatation must exists

-•	Security profile requirements of the component are fulfilled
+•	~~Security profile requirements of the component are fulfilled~~

-•	Code quality
+•	~~Code quality~~

-•	Operational procedures
+•	~~Operational procedures~~

-•	Interoperability functionality
+•	~~Interoperability functionality~~

+@SQS: *How do you want to do that?
+Example, Code quality When it comes to code quality, there are an infinite number of evaluation options.*

+**Testing a component**

+1. Testbed is up and running
+2. The existing testbed is expanded to include a component to be tested.
-Basic example: New Dataspace Connector version.
-The connector will be placed in a new isolation directory.
+3. The new component will be placed in a new isolation directory (VM).
 This directory will be the trial Testbed area for the new component versions.
-The connector’s code, documentation and functionality will be checked.
-The Dataspace Connector will act as both provider and consumer while isolated.
-Once the functionality works as intended, the connector will be connected to DAPS.
-Once these connect as expected, the Broker will be added to the environment and verify that the connection is possible.
+4. Documentation of the new component will be checked
+5. Functionality of the new component will be checked, like described in the documentation

-If the new component and/or component version successfully interacts with the trial Testbed, it is ready to be moved into the Testbed.
+6. If the new component and/or component version successfully interacts with the trial Testbed, it is ready to be moved into the Testbed.

+**Testbed Updates**

 The updates that occur in the Testbed must be included in an update log where the changes, dates, and team in charge of validation will be detailed.

 If a new component and/or component version demands changes in the installation and/or interoperability document of the Testbed, the new documents must be available and reference the Testbed version they apply to.

+Operating system updates are always carried out (VM).

+Before new components are inserted into the IDS testbed and thus used as the basis for all further tests, central communication must take place with all test facilities.

+@WHO will do this? :D

 ## Criterion changes/updates